spalger/rcloader/README.md

 **If the user specifies a string**, it is used as a path to the only config file that they care about.
 Calling `rcLoader.for(path)` will always return a copy of the config file at that path.

-**If the user specifies an object**, the following keys will be stripped from it, and the remaining values will override values found in the config file:
+**If the user specifies an object**, the following keys will be stripped from it:

 - `lookup`, Boolean: Find the closest config file each time `.for()` is called. default is true, unless `options` is a path.
 - `defaultFile`, string: Specify a default configuration file.

+If `defaultFile` is not specified, any values not not equal to `lookup` will override values found in the config file.